msmdev/GROMACS-Crash-Course/README.md

 GROMACS is installed in the directory to which CMAKE_INSTALL_PREFIX points.
 It may not be the source directory or the build directory.
-Performing the "quick-and-dirty" installation under Ubuntu it will point be /usr/local/gromacs/share/gromacs by default.
+Performing the "quick-and-dirty" installation under Ubuntu it will point to /usr/local/gromacs by default.
 You require write permissions to this directory.
 Thus, without super-user privileges, CMAKE_INSTALL_PREFIX will have to be within your home directory.
 Even if you do have super-user privileges, you should use them only for the installation phase, and never for configuring, building, or running GROMACS!

 If, during the build process with CMake, while executing